SparkPost/mandrill-sparkpost-templates/README.md

 #### /api/migrate: Migration From Mandrill To SparkPost

 Extracts a template from Mandrill, translates it and imports it into SparkPost.
-Your SparkPost API key must include Templates Read/Write permission in order to add templates to the account.
+Your SparkPost API key must include `Templates Read/Write` permission in order to add templates to your account.
 Manage your API keys from the [API Keys page](https://app.sparkpost.com/account/api-keys)([EU](https://app.eu.sparkpost.com/account/api-keys)).

 Request: